the-stencil-io/the-stencil-composer/README.md

 #### Create a Page for your Locale

 Once you have created a locale, you need to create a Page for that locale.
 In the expanded view of your Article, click "Create page" to do this.
-NOTE: Once you have enabled two locales, you can enable "Dual View", which will allow for side-by-side content editing of two languages at the same time.
+NOTE: Once you have created two or more pages, you can enable "Dual View", which will allow for side-by-side content editing of two languages at the same time.

 #### Add Links, Workflows, and additional Locales